 Symptoms of Paternal Postnatal Depression

-- Changes in your thoughts: losing confidence, worrying about death, irrational or negative thought
+Changes in your thoughts: losing confidence, worrying about death, irrational or negative thoughts

 It is important to note that not everyone who is depressed has all of these symptoms.
 However, if you experience several of the symptoms listed above and these are not getting better over time, then you may be suffering from depression.
 Paternal PND does not always happen straight after your child is born.
 It may take longer to develop than maternal PND.
 It is important that you take steps to help yourself and/or seek help from others.